ottopaulsen/MMM-MQTT/README.md

 Create a threshold so a value is flashing if outside threshold.

 Make a filter so a row is displayed only if a value satisfies certain criteria.
 To be used f.eks. when a battery level is too low.

+Make a sound when a specific value changes.